StageGuillaumeVerrier/stage_guillaume/README.md

 orifice plate :manometer(U tube), flow meter (Rotatiometer) head losses :manometer,
 Bernoulli equation: flow meter, manometer
-Aerodynamics: model for the wind tunnel, gauge strain
+Aerodynamics: model for the wind tunnel, gauge strain, pitot tube or hot wire or anemometer

 3. Measurements and CAD drawings of the hydraulic bench and the Wind Tunnel;